-Scraping Amazon data is useful for any ecommerce or retail business and those in many other industries.
-A regular web scraping tool, however, won’t cut it as the ecommerce giant has implemented various ways to protect itself from data extraction.
+Scraping Amazon data is useful for any eCommerce or retail business and those in many other industries.
+However, a regular web scraping tool won’t cut it, as the eCommerce giant has implemented various ways to protect itself from data extraction.

 Dedicated Amazon scraper tools have been developed that can work around the platform’s bot detection algorithms.
-We’ll be outlining the 5 best tools for scraping Amazon that you can find on the market with entries suitable for different tech skill and knowledge levels.
+We’ll outline the five best tools for scraping Amazon that you can find on the market with entries suitable for different tech skill and knowledge levels.

 - Free plan available.
-Free t14-day trial for paid plans available as well.
+Free 14-day trial for paid plans available as well.

 - Standard - $75 per month (annual billing); $89 per month (monthly billing).